Kevinpgalligan/RedditBotBuilder/README.md

 processes, each with their own Python interpreter.

-The use of multiple processes brought up more issues: all code calling the multiprocessing module has to be wrapped in a main method, and it can't process lambdas, so the redditbotbuilder API was going to be more bloated and less elegant than before.
+The use of multiple processes brought up more issues: all code calling the multiprocessing module has to be wrapped in a main() function, and the multiprocessing module doesn't allow the use of lambdas, so the redditbotbuilder API was going to be more bloated and less elegant than before.
 Also, since each interpreter would have its own copy of PRAW's Reddit client, and each of those clients would have separate rate-limit controls, there would have to be a separate process to "allocate" Reddit requests